Meet the Archer Center Team

 Email Pam

+Pam Turner serves as a senior advisor to the Archer Center’s Washington, D.C., office.
+In this role, she serves as a resource and advisor to students, lending her extensive Washington experience as Archer Fellows navigate the Capitol City.
 Pam’s D.C. career began with legislative work in the U.S. Senate.
-For seven years, she served as legislative director to U.S. Senator John Tower (TX), coordinating his legislative activities both in the Senate and with his Texas district offices.
+For seven years, she served as legislative director to U.S. Senator John Tower of Texas, coordinating his legislative activities both in the Senate and with his Texas district offices.
 Following the election of 1980, she served on the White House transition staff and was hired by President Reagan to serve as his deputy assistant for legislative affairs (Senate).
 In this capacity, she worked daily with the president, Vice President Bush, senior members of the administration, and all members of the Senate.
 Her duties included promoting the administration's legislative and regulatory policies in the Senate and overseeing the Senate process for confirmation of administration nominees.

-Following her eight years in the White House, Pam moved to the private sector where she served as senior vice president for legislative affairs at NCTA – The Internet and Television Association.
+Following her eight years in the White House, Pam moved to the private sector, where she served as senior vice president for legislative affairs at NCTA – The Internet and Television Association.
 She promoted the interests of cable TV providers and programmers and worked closely with related industries such as phone, broadcast, and motion picture companies.

-Following the creation of the U.S. Department of Homeland Security, Pam was appointed by President George W. Bush to serve as the department’s first assistant secretary for legislative affairs, where she worked with the secretary and other department leadership to promote the interests of the department on Capitol Hill.
-She then returned to the private sector to serve as a managing director of the Prime Policy Group, a bipartisan consulting firm, where she worked with a variety of clients with a focus on homeland and telecom issues.
+Following the creation of the U.S. Department of Homeland Security, Pam was appointed by President George W. Bush to serve as the Department’s first assistant secretary for legislative affairs, where she worked with the secretary and other departmental leadership to promote the interests of the department on Capitol Hill.
+She then returned to the private sector to serve as a managing director of the Prime Policy Group, a bipartisan consulting firm, where she worked with a variety of clients with a focus on homeland security and telecom issues.

 Pam has worked on numerous Republican conventions and was nominated by the president and confirmed by the Senate to serve two terms on the U.S. Advisory Commission on Public Diplomacy.
+A native of Indianapolis, Pam graduated from Indiana University with a double major in political science and French.

 Email Pam

+Pam Turner serves as a senior advisor to the Archer Center’s Washington, D.C., office.
+In this role, she serves as a resource and advisor to students, lending her extensive Washington experience as Archer Fellows navigate the Capitol City.
 Pam’s D.C. career began with legislative work in the U.S. Senate.
-For seven years, she served as legislative director to U.S. Senator John Tower (TX), coordinating his legislative activities both in the Senate and with his Texas district offices.
+For seven years, she served as legislative director to U.S. Senator John Tower of Texas, coordinating his legislative activities both in the Senate and with his Texas district offices.
 Following the election of 1980, she served on the White House transition staff and was hired by President Reagan to serve as his deputy assistant for legislative affairs (Senate).
 In this capacity, she worked daily with the president, Vice President Bush, senior members of the administration, and all members of the Senate.
 Her duties included promoting the administration's legislative and regulatory policies in the Senate and overseeing the Senate process for confirmation of administration nominees.

-Following her eight years in the White House, Pam moved to the private sector where she served as senior vice president for legislative affairs at NCTA – The Internet and Television Association.
+Following her eight years in the White House, Pam moved to the private sector, where she served as senior vice president for legislative affairs at NCTA – The Internet and Television Association.
 She promoted the interests of cable TV providers and programmers and worked closely with related industries such as phone, broadcast, and motion picture companies.

-Following the creation of the U.S. Department of Homeland Security, Pam was appointed by President George W. Bush to serve as the department’s first assistant secretary for legislative affairs, where she worked with the secretary and other department leadership to promote the interests of the department on Capitol Hill.
-She then returned to the private sector to serve as a managing director of the Prime Policy Group, a bipartisan consulting firm, where she worked with a variety of clients with a focus on homeland and telecom issues.
+Following the creation of the U.S. Department of Homeland Security, Pam was appointed by President George W. Bush to serve as the Department’s first assistant secretary for legislative affairs, where she worked with the secretary and other departmental leadership to promote the interests of the department on Capitol Hill.
+She then returned to the private sector to serve as a managing director of the Prime Policy Group, a bipartisan consulting firm, where she worked with a variety of clients with a focus on homeland security and telecom issues.

 Pam has worked on numerous Republican conventions and was nominated by the president and confirmed by the Senate to serve two terms on the U.S. Advisory Commission on Public Diplomacy.
+A native of Indianapolis, Pam graduated from Indiana University with a double major in political science and French.

-Christine Washington | Director of Programs
+Christine Washington | Head, D.C.
+Operations & Managing Director, Programs

 Email Christine

-Previously, Christine served as Georgetown Law’s senior director of executive education.
+Previously, Christine served as Georgetown University Law Center’s senior director of executive education.
 In that capacity, she strategized with global partners to design and deliver top-caliber global executive training programs.
 At Georgetown Law, Christine also held frontline positions with the Institute of International Economic Law, Advancement, and Graduate Professional Development teams.
 She delivered “Global Georgetown” professional development programs in Washington, D.C., and around the world, including in Paris, London, Madrid, Seoul, and Beijing.
 She has chaired Georgetown Law’s Professional Development Committee and twice received Georgetown Law’s Special Performance Award for outstanding performance.

 Christine holds a B.S. in foreign service from Georgetown University’s School of Foreign Service, as well as a J.D., with honors, from American University’s Washington College of Law.
 While at Georgetown, she received the Certificat d’Etudes Politiques from Sciences Po, Paris, as well as the Raoul Wallenberg Post-Graduate Fellowship to study leadership in democratic societies at the Hebrew University of Jerusalem.
+A native Montanan, Christine is the proud mother of a freshman at the University of the South (Sewanee).

 Email Christine

-Previously, Christine served as Georgetown Law’s senior director of executive education.
+Previously, Christine served as Georgetown University Law Center’s senior director of executive education.
 In that capacity, she strategized with global partners to design and deliver top-caliber global executive training programs.
 At Georgetown Law, Christine also held frontline positions with the Institute of International Economic Law, Advancement, and Graduate Professional Development teams.
 She delivered “Global Georgetown” professional development programs in Washington, D.C., and around the world, including in Paris, London, Madrid, Seoul, and Beijing.
 She has chaired Georgetown Law’s Professional Development Committee and twice received Georgetown Law’s Special Performance Award for outstanding performance.

 Christine holds a B.S. in foreign service from Georgetown University’s School of Foreign Service, as well as a J.D., with honors, from American University’s Washington College of Law.
 While at Georgetown, she received the Certificat d’Etudes Politiques from Sciences Po, Paris, as well as the Raoul Wallenberg Post-Graduate Fellowship to study leadership in democratic societies at the Hebrew University of Jerusalem.
+A native Montanan, Christine is the proud mother of a freshman at the University of the South (Sewanee).